hebeb1/leetcode-75/README.md

-I have been working through the leetcode 75 and these are the solutions I have come up with.
+I have been working through the leetcode 75 using java and these are the solutions I have come up with.